approach0/docs/src/usage.md

 index in multiple runs, you need to ensure it by yourself that the new documents are not previously indexed.

-If you are indexing a English-only corpus, use `-e` option when calling `indexer.out`.
-This will speed up indexing process quite a lot.
+If you are indexing a corpus with Chinese words, use `-d` option to specify CppJieba dictionary path when calling `indexer.out`.
+This will lower indexing process but it enables searcher/searchd to search Chinese terms later (also have to to specify `-d` in searcher/searchd).

 Note it is required to have typically at least 1 GB of memory for our indexer to successfully run through a non-trivial size